scuzzydude/asimov/asimov.md

 Cut to next scene.
 Leonardo, McConaughey, Bruce Willis, Joe Jonas, and Robert De Niro are geared up in body-armor holding assault rifles flying over Paris in a Blackhawk.
 As they jump out of the Blackhawk, they scream in unison, "We'll never fly commercial!"

 ### The Stinger

-What was the point of this venture into cinema?
-I'm hoping that if my exposition annoys the wrong billionaire and gets me fired from my job, one of these cinematic geniuses will take pity on me and hire me to write a screenplay.
-Or maybe McConaughey can hire me to develop his gubernatorial campaign platform.
-I've got a great driving record, perhaps I could be Joe Jonas's chauffeur?

 Throughout the Cold War, the United States and the Soviet Union had all kinds of cultural exchanges, and in both fiction and reality they were all subterfuge.
 The Soviets tried like hell to keep The Beatles off their airwaves, and I wanted to hijack a nuclear armed B-52 when Ivan Drago kicked Rocky's ass.